Vikos Gorge: Location

 The gorge is found in the core zone of the Vikos–Aoös National Park, in the Zagori region.
 Its main part begins between the villages of Vitsa and Koukouli and ends near the village of Vikos (or Vitsiko).
-The gorge collects the waters of a number of small, mostly seasonal streams and leads them into the Voidomatis River which forms in the end part of the main gorge.
+The gorge collects the waters of small, mostly seasonal streams and leads them into the Voidomatis River which forms in the end part of the main gorge.
 The major part of the Vikos gorge stream is only seasonal, and is permanent only at the lowest part of the gorge.
 Vikos is also a site of major scientific interest, because it is in almost virgin condition, it is a haven for endangered species and contains many and varied ecosystems.

 Geomorphology

 The Vikos Gorge, with a length of 32 km, walls that range from 120 – 1350 m deep, and a width ranging from 2500 m to just a few meters at its narrowest part, is listed by the Guinness Book of Records as the deepest canyon in the world in proportion to its width, though some gorge lobbyists contest that claim.
 The main part of the gorge stretches from the village of Vikos to Monodendri, and attains a depth of about 1350 m.

 The landscape of the 32 km long gorge, 12 km of which belongs to the park's core zone, presents a diverse relief and is characterized by abrupt altitudinal changes.
 Steep slopes and precipitous rocky cliffs dominate in the middle and higher zones respectively.
 Numerous gullies dissect both sides of the gorge and the movement of water detaching various rocky materials creates extended screes.
-The gorge, with a northwest-southeast direction, has been carved over millions of years by the Vikos Stream and its continuation, the Voidomatis River, a tributary of the Vjosa (Aoos in Greek).
+The gorge, with a northwest-southeast direction, has been carved over millions of years by the Vikos Stream and its continuation, the Voidomatis River, a tributary of the Aoös (Vjosa).